The 10 Best Philly War Memorials

 Over the Top, 2nd and Spring Garden

 Northern Liberties neighbors solicited funds door to door after World War I to erect this John Paulding “doughboy” statue at 5th and Buttonwood in 1920.
 (It’s frequently misidentified as one of Ernest Viquesney’s doughboys.)
 After the city moved the statue to 17th and Spring Garden in 1975 while widening 5th Street, neighbors rallied again to demand its return to Northern Liberties, and it was reinstalled and rededicated at its current location in 1981.
-After time and vandalism obliterated the names of local men who’d served in the Great War, a neighbor who saved her father’s copy of the original dedication program was able to provide them; work is now proceeding on repairs, and sometime next month, the statue will be rededicated yet again as part of a pocket park.
+After time and vandalism obliterated the names of local men who’d served in the Great War, a neighbor who saved her father’s copy of the original dedication program was able to provide them.
+After repairs, the statue was rededicated yet again as part of a pocket park.

 American War Mother and Her Sons, Belfield Avenue and 21st Street, Germantown